Sara-Maude Dupuis: 2024–25 season: Senior national silver

 In September, Dupuis began the season with a ninth-place finish at the 2024 CS Nebelhorn Trophy.
 She then went on to place tenth at the 2024 Skate Canada International as well as win the bronze medal at the 2024 CS Tallinn Trophy.

 At the 2025 Canadian Championships, Dupuis placed third in the short program and second in the free skate, winning the silver medal overall behind Madeline Schizas.

 Named to the 2025 Four Continents team, Dupuis finished the event in tenth place overall.

 Dupuis then closed the season by competing for Team Canada at the 2025 World Team Trophy.
 She placed tenth in the women's singles event and Team Canada finished in fifth place overall.

+2025–26 season: Triple Axel attempts

+Dupuis opened her season in September by competing at the 2025 CS Nepela Memorial, where she finished in fifth place.
+At that event, she attempted a triple Axel for the first time during her free skate but stepped out of it.

+She went on to compete at 2025 Skate Canada International, finishing in eleventh place.
+A couple weeks later, at the 2025 CS Warsaw Cup, Dupuis scored personal bests in all competition segments and won the gold medal.
+Her triple Axel attempt during her free skate was also deemed to be cleanly landed despite receiving negative Grade of Execution (GOE), making her the first Canadian woman to land a triple Axel in an international competition.

+In January, she competed at the 2026 Canadian Championships, finishing in eighth place.
+She was subsequently named to the Four Continents team.
+At the 2026 Four Continents, Sara-Maude finished in 13th place.